alkacon/opencms-core/modules/org.opencms.updater/resources/readme.txt

 * Now switch to the 'Explorer' view.
 Open the WYSIWYG editor for any page, and then open some of the galleries, e.g. the image gallery.
-Also open the editor for some XML contents in you site.
+Also open the editor for some XML contents in your site.

+* Open the XMLContent editor for any xmlcontent mapping values to a file property (e.g. /modulesdemo/modules/news/news_0001.html), and then edit the news title.
+  Save, exit and check the title property value of the edited file.

 IMPORTANT: PLEASE READ THIS